linuskang/linuskang/README.md

 # hey, its me 👋

-i'm linus, started programming when I was a kid, and...
+i'm linus, uh what else do i say here?

 ### i'm currently studying...